explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 Having dev and prod differ by no more than command parameters is the ultimate in [Dev/Prod parity](https://12factor.net/dev-prod-parity).

-Lastly, I just don’t want to compose services together.
+And lastly, I just don’t want to compose services together.
 Why should Postgres come down with my app?
 It's just a service.
 Leave it up.